osxmidi/LinVst/Make-Guide/README.md

 A -no-pie option might be needed on some systems for the linvstconvert and linvstconverttree utilities icons to appear.

+use make -f Makefile-convert to make linvstconvert in main directory

 --

 ## For LinVst